 H. H. Richardson

 Hartwell, Richardson & Driver of Boston, successor firm of architect H.H.
 Richardson (1838-1886), designed the old South Manchester High School, at the south end of Downtown Main Street.
 It now serves as the Bennet Apartments, but you can still see the original design, which included massive windows, a slate roof, and interior wood paneling.
 The Richardson firm also designed the seven-story "Richardson Building" in Hartford, built by the Cheney brothers.
 Other commissions were for the massive Trinity Church in Boston, Albany's City Hall, Harvard University's Sever Hall, and the New York State Capitol in Albany.
-Richardson designed a house for James Woodbridge Cheney, but a more modest mansion was built instead, a rambling home along St. James Street near Main Street that burned in the 1940s.
+Richardson designed a house for James Woodbridge Cheney, but a more modest mansion was built instead, a rambling home along St. James Street near Main Street that burned on June 22, 1940.

 Artist and architect Charles Howland Hammatt Billings (1818-1874) designed Cheney Hall, 177 Hartford Road, built by the Cheney brothers and dedicated in 1867 as a community cultural center and theater.
 This grand building fell upon hard times in the 1970s and 1980s, but was carefully restored, and reopened in 1991.
 Cheney Hall's style is French Second Empire with a mansard roof, brick and brownstone arches, carved oak and chestnut trim and an 1866 E. & G. G. Hook tracker organ built into the rear wall of the stage.